ryanarnouk/WikipediaTopicExtraction/README.md

 - All stop words are removed: Stop words are commonly used words like the, a, an, in that the classifier needs to be programmed to ignore to help keep noise levels in the classifier minimal.
 - Capitalization: Lowercase all the data
 - Stemming: Remove suffixes from words.
-- Lemmatization: Words in third person are changed to first person and verbs in past and future tenses are changed to present.
+- Lemmatization: Words in the third person are changed to first person and verbs in past and future tenses are changed to present.
 - Vectorization: Convert words to vectors.
 Machine Learning can only read numbers so we must translate it to numbers.
   - Types of vectorization includes:
     - Bag of words (the technology used in this project)